Fyy10/Fyy10.github.io/_pages/cv.md

 - Computed the number of primes smaller or equal to the given number N using the MPI algorithm with three optimized approaches, which eventually achieved significant improvement in performance.
 - Simulated the gravity interactions and the motions of 4096 bodies with CUDA C and reached more than 1500x speedup compared with sequential code on the target machine.

-# Working Experience
+# Working Experiences

-## UESTC Center for Future Media -- Oct.2019 ~ Present
+## UESTC Center for Future Media -- Oct.2019 ~ Jun.2022

 *Research Assistant*; Laboratory Web: [https://cfm.uestc.edu.cn/](https://cfm.uestc.edu.cn/); Advisor: *Xing Xu*; *Chengdu, China*